 Many of these dangerous offenders are psychopaths.
 Psychopathy is a condition characterized by a variety of harmful personality traits.
 Psychopaths are unable to feel empathy for anyone, even their own children.
 They feel no remorse for their actions no matter the impact on others.
 They are self-centered, manipulative, and shallow.
 Though they make up a small percentage of the general population, they commit a disproportionately large share of serious violent crimes.
 To be considered a psychopath, one must score 30 out of 40 on the Psychopathy Checklist—revised (PCL-R).
 The average score in the general population is five.
 Even if an offender does not meet the 30 point criteria they may still have many psychopathic traits.
 There is currently no cure for psychopathy.
 In fact, attempts to teach psychopaths empathy and compassion only make them more dangerous as they learn how to manipulate people, fake emotions, and use people’s emotions against them.
 Though psychopathic criminals, like other criminals, do tend to offend less as they age, they never lose their antisocial personality traits.

-Many offenders who were given “second chances” after committing crimes as juveniles, such as receiving early release from prison, have gone on to commit additional crimes (see more here: http://www.teenkillers.org/index.php/myths-about-the-juvenile-life-sentence/dangerous-early-release/).
+Many criminals profiled on our website had extensive criminal histories prior to murdering NOVJM members’ loved ones.
+They were given several chances, and instead of being rehabilitated, they chose to continue their criminal conduct and ultimately escalate it to murder.
+If they threw away their second, third, and fourth chances why should their fifth chance be any different, especially after they’ve gone so far into darkness?
+One might say that this time will be different, because they’ll be incarcerated for longer.
+But how long does it take to eliminate the evil that lives in these offenders?
+Many offenders who were given “second chances” after committing murders as juveniles, such as receiving early release from prison, (many of them had served long prison sentences) have gone on to commit additional crimes (see more here: http://www.teenkillers.org/index.php/myths-about-the-juvenile-life-sentence/dangerous-early-release/).
 If JLWOP is ended completely and all juvenile offenders are given the chance to be released, many such offenders will be released and will go on to commit crimes in society.
 As explained in our page on dangerous early releases, this has already happened.
+And as described in the above paragraph, these criminals will never be entirely rehabilitated.
 Examine any of the criminal cases described below.
-Would you feel safe knowing that these offenders were out and about?
+How likely is it that these offenders are going to become productive citizens who can be safely released?
+No one can deny that the chance of this happening is extremely small, if not impossible.
+Is it worth it to put society in danger, deny victims’ justice, and torment victims with agonizing parole hearings based on the extremely narrow possibility that one day, these criminals might be O.K. to be released?
+Furthermore, would you feel safe knowing that these offenders were out and about?
 Would you want to walk by them on the street?
 Would you want any of them to be your neighbor?
 Would you want them to drive by your children as they walk home from school?
+Would you trust them to watch your kids?
 Perhaps you or I won’t come into contact with them.
 But if these killers are released someone else will.
 And one should not force someone else to live among these perpetrators unless they would be willing to do so themselves.

 2. Ending JLWOP Denies Justice For Victims And Society